View essential information and videos about the changes to teaching and learning and campus facilities from September

 In the first two modules, you will explore underpinning theory in relation to simulation from existing literature and examine the range of different potential types and uses of simulation.

-You will then have the opportunity to specialise in a particular area of clinical education most suited to your own situation and professional interests.
-The choice of potential modules covers curriculum design, technology enhanced learning, and improving practice.
+You will then have the opportunity to specialise in a particular area of clinical education most suited to your own situation and professional interests, with options to explore themes such as curriculum design or technology enhanced learning.